NetworkGraphs/graphysics/README.md

 A pure javascript approach is taken, no transpilers, no React, yet powerful litteral strings allow parametric html, css and svg integration in javascript.

-Graphics rely on the SVG standard, which is fully interactive through live parameters updates, SVG filters and SVG animation, and allows standard styling techniques with classes and CSS rules.
+Graphics rely on the SVG standard, which is fully interactive through live attributes updates, SVG filters and SVG animations.
+SVG allows styling with CSS classes and rules, therefore it's important not to restrict CSS by wrapping it through a custom domain language like many libraries do.

-Deep interactivity is provided by not only moving nodes, but also partial layouting, focused force attractions, and nodes mutation (through groups and properties)
+Deep interactivity is provided not only by moving nodes, but also partial layouting, focused force attractions, and nodes mutation (through groups and properties).
+This interactivity is ensured by a full app scope development and not restricting the focus on layout only or rendering only.

 Graph exploration is planned to allow Gremlin query based graph expansion and filtering.